Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Introduction

 \paragraph{Contribution}

-This paper introduces the Massive Semantic Trajectories for Understanding POI Check-ins (Massive-STEPS) dataset, addressing gaps in existing POI recommendation research.
+This paper introduces the Massive Semantic Trajectories for Understanding POI Check-ins (Massive-STEPS) dataset, addressing gaps in existing POI trajectory modeling research.
 Current POI check-in datasets are often only from 2012-2013, skewed to a few cities, and lack semantic metadata, hindering the development of robust and globally applicable models.
 While datasets like GSCD and STD offer broad geographic coverage, they either suffer from an older timespan, contain erroneous data, or have missing information.
-Massive-STEPS overcomes these issues by providing high-quality check-ins from 2012-2013 and 2017-2018, improving temporal quality for longitudinal POI recommendation studies.
-The dataset spans 12 diverse cities across multiple regions, with a focus on low-resource cities overlooked in previous research.
-Additionally, Massive-STEPS is enriched with metadata through alignment with Foursquare’s Open Source Places, providing crucial details such as POI geographical coordinates, POI names, and addresses.
-We also conducted an extensive benchmark on both supervised and zero-shot POI recommendation tasks, evaluating a wide range of models, including traditional methods, deep learning approaches, and recent LLM-based techniques.
-We further analyzed which urban features affect POI recommendation accuracy and found that cities with no dominant POI category tend to be harder to predict.
-By releasing this dataset and benchmark code publicly, we facilitate open and reproducible research, enabling future advancements in POI recommendation studies.
+Massive-STEPS overcomes these issues by providing high-quality check-ins from 2012-2013 and 2017-2018, improving temporal quality for longitudinal POI trajectory modeling studies.
+The dataset spans 15 diverse cities across multiple regions, with a focus on low-resource cities overlooked in previous research.
+Additionally, Massive-STEPS is enriched with metadata through alignment with Foursquare's Open Source Places, providing crucial details such as POI geographical coordinates, POI names, and addresses.
+We also conducted an extensive benchmark on both supervised and zero-shot POI recommendation and trajectory classification tasks, evaluating a wide range of models, including traditional methods, deep learning approaches, and recent LLM-based techniques.
+We further analyzed which urban features affect POI modeling accuracy and found that cities with no dominant POI category tend to be harder to predict.
+By releasing this dataset and benchmark code publicly, we facilitate open and reproducible research, enabling future advancements in urban mobility studies.